 The “Good” Witch of the North, my foot.
 When it’s cold, no one feels much like getting into trouble.
 Have you ever seen riots and protests during a rain or snowstorm?
 Nah.

 People imbued Glinda with goodness simply because she stayed warm and cozy inside.
 Big deal.
 I can do that.
 When skies are sunny on the other hand, such as in the West, people exhibit all sorts of hedonistic tendencies.

 I’m not positive we need to “diagnose” Ms. Von Wicked.
 She seems like a fun party type who will need a ride home after a get together.
 I wouldn’t ask her to sit my dog, but as a neighbor, she’d come in handy for all kinds of things.
 Just having those winged monkeys is great security.

-Ms. Wicked had bought herself a hippie van to meet them at the bus station and offer them a ride to MGM (Monkey Go Mad) Studios.
+Ms. Wicked had bought herself a hippie van to meet the monkeys at the bus station and offer them a ride to MGM (Monkey Go Mad) Studios.
 The next thing they knew, they were flying monkeys.
-Then, they needed an agent, and who better than Ms. Wicked to be theirs?
+Then they needed an agent, and who better than Ms. Wicked to be theirs?
 Once she got her hooks in them, she made them her slaves.
 Most of them never found other work.

 (I think she went by other names, back in the day.
 Joan Crawford, Lana Turner, Bette Davis.)

 She’d read in the trades that someone was wearing Silver Shoes.
 She became obsessed with getting her hands on them and her feet inside them.
 Why?
 What was so great about these shoes?
 Other than that some other woman had them and wouldn’t cop to where she’d bought them?